alzh9000/You-Dont-Know-JS/get-started/ch1.md

 Anyone, whether on TC39 or not, is welcome to participate in these public discussions and the processes for working on the proposals.
 However, only TC39 members can attend meetings and vote on the proposals and changes.
 So in effect, the voice of a TC39 member carries a lot of weight in where JS will go.

-Contrary to some established and frustratingly perpetuated myth, there are *not* multiple versions of JavaScript in the wild.
-There's just **one JS**, the official standard as maintained by TC39 and ECMA.
+<mark> Contrary to some established and frustratingly perpetuated myth, there are *not* multiple versions of JavaScript in the wild.
+There's just **one JS**, the official standard as maintained by TC39 and ECMA. </mark>

 Back in the early 2000s, when Microsoft maintained a forked and reverse-engineered (and not entirely compatible) version of JS called "JScript," there were legitimately "multiple versions" of JS.
 But those days are long gone.
 It's outdated and inaccurate to make such claims about JS today.